On low temperature kinetic theory; spin diffusion, Bose Einstein condensates, anyons: A two-component boson problem

 where a simple computation shows that $b= c= 0$.\\ In equilibrium, the right hand side of (3.1) vanishes.
 Multiplying the collision term by $\log\frac{ f}{1+ f}$ and integrating in $p$, it follows that in equilibrium

 Equations (3.5-6) imply that $\frac{f}{1+f}$ is a Maxwellian, hence $f$ a Planckian, which is of the type

 At the low temperatures we have in mind here, the number of excited (quasi-)particles are considered to be small, when they are sufficiently excited for pair collisions to be important.
-Also the time-scale to reach equilibrium for such collisions, is considered to be short compared to the one for $Q$, and so the $\tilde{Q}_{NB}$ collision term is neglected relative to the collision operator $Q$. \\ \\ The usual Gross-Pitaevskii (GP) equation for the wave function $\psi$ (the order parameter) associated with a Bose condensate is
+Also the time-scale to reach equilibrium for such collisions, is considered to be short compared to the one for $C_{12}$, and so the $Q_{NUU}$ collision term is neglected relative to the collision operator $C_{12}$. \\ \\ The usual Gross-Pitaevskii (GP) equation for the wave function $\psi$ (the order parameter) associated with a Bose condensate is

-i.e. a Schr\"odinger equation complemented by a non-linear term accounting for two-body interactions. $U_{ext}$ is an external potential.
+i.e. a Schr\"odinger equation with $U_{ext}$ an external potential, and complemented by a non-linear term accounting for two-body interactions.
 For simplicity, we do not include the strongly space-inhomogeneous trapping potential, otherwise an essential ingredient in experiments on laser-trapped Bose gases.
 Modulo a numerical factor, $g$ is the $s$-scattering length of the two-body interaction potential.
-In the present context the GP equation is further generalized by letting the condensate move in a self-consistent (Hartree-Fock) mean field $2g\tilde{n}=2g\int f(p)dp$ produced by the thermally excited atoms, together with a dissipative coupling term associated with the collisions.
+In the present context the Gross-Pitaevskii equation is further generalized by letting the condensate move in a self-consistent (Hartree-Fock) mean field $2g\tilde{n}=2g\int f(p)dp$ produced by the thermally excited atoms, together with a dissipative coupling term associated with the collisions.
 The generalized Gross-Pitaevskii equation derived in e.g. [KD1], [KD2], [PBMR] and [[GNZ], is of the type